MWCIFJ/MWCIFJ/README.md

 - 👯 I’m looking to collaborate on ME.
 - 🤔 I’m looking for help with GPT even if I dont like.
 - 💬 Dont ask me about something,my brain still foolish now.
-- ⚡ Fun fact: Knowledge & Fire
+- ⚡ Fun fact: Knowledge 、Logic 、Music and Fire.

--
 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...